Anisakis: Occurrence

 Unusual hosts of Anisakis larvae in the Southern Hemisphere, rarely reported, include seabirds, sharks, or sea kraits.

 Taxonomy

 There are currently 13 species known to exist in this genus, with 12 formally described and one additional species given a temporary name (A. simplex sensu Davey, 1971 is a temporary name).
 There are three additional species classified as taxon inquirendum (A. dussumierii (Brenden, 1870), A. insignis (Diesing, 1851), and A. salaris (Gmelin, 1790) Yamaguti, 1935).
-There is one another species classified as nomen dubium (A. diomedeae (Linstow)).
+There is one other species classified as nomen dubium (A. diomedeae (Linstow)).
 An additional 17 species names are now currently considered synonyms for the 13 species believed to exist in this genus.